-With over a quarter of a million members across all sectors from early years to further education, the National Association of Schoolmasters Union of Women Teachers (NASUWT) is the largest teachers' union in the UK.
+With three hundred thousand members across all sectors from early years to further education, the National Association of Schoolmasters Union of Women Teachers (NASUWT) is the largest teachers' union in the UK.

 The union provides an array of services, including high-quality support, advice and representation for members; legal representation; national and regional training programmes; and professional seminars and conferences.

 NASUWT is also politically independent.
 It makes no donations either directly or indirectly.
 The union's aim is to serve the best interests of teachers, no matter which party forms the government at national or local level.

 To seek advice on any employment-related matters, members in England should call 03330 145550 or email firstname.lastname@example.org.

 On the 1st September 2017 the National Union of teachers (NUT) amalgamated with the Association of Teachers and Lecturers (ATL) to become the National Education Union.
 With 450,000 teachers and education professionals, the National Education Union is the largest union in Europe and represents the vast majority of teachers and trainee teachers working across England and Wales.

 Bringing together the strength, expertise and history of two teachers unions means members of the National Education Union have an unrivalled voice in their workplace and with policy makers, unbeatable opportunities for professional development, and individual support if you need it.

 They are committed to making education a great place to work, a great place to teach and a great place to learn.
 Members get access to online resources as well as a local representative.
 Benefits include:

 - An education campaigning organisation fighting for issues that matter to teachers, parents and children